-Bolney Estate Dark Harvest Review: With a name like a Black Sabbath album and a shade darker than blood, this meaty Sussex red might polarise opinion, but it hit the right notes for me.
+Bolney Estate Dark Harvest Review: With a name like a Black Sabbath album and a shade darker than blood, this meaty English red wine from Waitrose might polarise opinion, but it hit the right notes for me.

 Good old Waitrose: they’ve been championing English wines for some time now — in particular Bolney Estate, who’ve garnered a rep as one of the country’s premier producers.
 I first tried the Sussex vineyard’s wares on a review of Brighton restaurant Isaac At (read about that here) and paid their vineyard a visit a couple of months later.
 They were kind enough to show me around (click here for that one).

 Up till now, though, I hadn’t tried any of their reds, and I wasn’t sure what to expect from this blend of dornfelder and rondo grapes.
 The former is the second most widely grown red-wine grape in Germany, apparently.
 Still… a new one on me.

 It wasn’t till I flicked through a few reviews that I realised this is a wine that polarises opinion.
 “Really odd,” and “virtually undrinkable,” are two of the less charitable comments on the Waitrose site.
 I have to disagree.